-Getting into the camper van spirit was easy.
-I hopped on the site Outdoorsy: basically the Airbnb for camper vans, RVs, and trailers.
-Using the handy dandy filter tool, I found a slew of camper vans to choose from, each with their own personality.
+Getting into the camper was easy.
+I hopped on the site Outdoorsy—basically an Airbnb for camper vans, RVs, and trailers.
+Using the handy-dandy filter tool, I found a slew of vans to choose from, each with their own personality.

-I was drawn to Suerta’s spunky interior; she had me at the purple string lights and mural that adorned the long interior wall.
+I was immediately drawn to Suerta’s spunky interior—she had me at the purple string lights and the mural adorning the long interior wall.
 She came equipped with a small stovetop burner, plates and cups, storage, and even a blackout curtain by the front windshield for privacy.
-As a bonus, her name meant “lucky” and I’d take what I could get.
-Suerta’s owner met us at the airport to give us a rundown of the van’s inner workings, quirks, and even got some solid suggestions of where to go.
-Just like Airbnb, the amenities and overall experience with Outdoorsy will differ from van to van, but there are plenty of rental outfitters out there.
-LA-based Texino, for example, rents tricked-out Mercedes vans that come fully equipped with kitchens, camping gear, linens, and more.
+As a bonus, her name meant “lucky,” and I figured I'd take what I could get.
+Suerta’s owner met us at the airport to give us a rundown of the van’s inner workings, quirks, and even some solid suggestions of where to go.
+Just like with Airbnb, the amenities and overall experience with Outdoorsy will differ from van to van, but if you're stumped, there are plenty of other rental outfitters out there.
+LA-based Texino, for example, rents tricked-out Mercedes vans that come stocked with kitchens, camping gear, linens, and other creature comforts.

 At first, I was dead set on renting a vintage trailer, like a cute Airstream or scamp.
 “Just think of the photos!”
 I told myself.
 “But you’ve never towed one!”
 I argued back.

 I shut the van’s back end doors with a satisfied “we bought everything we needed and now we’ll be on our way” type of slam.
 Food and adult beverages filled the fridge and cabinets.
-If we went off-grid, we’d be all set; Suerta was locked and loaded.
+If we went off-grid, we’d be all set.
+Suerta was locked and loaded.

-Water also becomes crucial for “bathing” once you have dirt rings on your legs from days of hiking and sweating in the desert heat.
+Water also becomes crucial for “bathing” once you have dirt rings on your legs from days of hiking and sweating in the rampant heat.
 (I also committed a camper van sin when I forgot to pack deodorant.
 Yikes).
-Suerta didn’t have a true shower, but she did come with a couple of options: The first was a solar water bag that poured sun-warmed water out of a spout when hung from a tree branch or the van door.
+Suerta didn’t have a true shower, but she did come with a couple of options.
+The first was a solar water bag that poured sun-warmed water out of a spout when hung from a tree branch or the van door.
 The second was a big water jug with a pump and shower head that required a bit more dexterity.

 Other packing essentials included a headlamp and camp chairs (or hammocks).
 Wine with a screw cap is far better than wine with no screw cap and no bottle opener.
 Also, after eating half my weight in hot dogs and ramen, I highly suggest bringing a variety of meal options.

-Rule #2: Don’t eat hotdogs four days in a row...just don’t.
+Rule number two?
+Don’t eat hotdogs four days in a row.
+Trust me.

 Pooping posed a different set of tactics.
 When possible, we utilized gas stations or rest areas en route to our next destination.
 If nature called and we couldn’t put it on hold, we had to channel our inner savage and employ the “200 feet away from the campsite” rule.
 If you can’t go in the wild, or if you’re planning to travel for an extended period of time, consider choosing a van with a toilet, or book a campsite with facilities.

 Another solid option is HipCamp, where you can book campsites on private farm or ranch land, hosted by the owner.
 In some cases, you can even set up at a brewery or winery to enjoy some booze with your views.

-And as always with road trips, an offline map downloaded to your phone is a smart safety net in case you lose cell service.
+And, as always with road trips, an offline map downloaded to your phone is a smart safety net in case you lose cell service.

 In our forest land post outside of Sedona, we marveled so hard at the display of stars above us, I’m pretty sure I drooled.
-As if it couldn’t get any better, we awoke to hot air balloons floating above the red rocks in the early morning light.
+As if it couldn’t get any better, we awoke to hot air balloons floating atop the red rocks in the early morning light.